The History of Transportation Services

 Transportation Services Today

-• Texas A&M University Transportation Services employs approximately 166 full-time staff, 60 wage employees and 352 students.
+• Texas A&M University Transportation Services employs approximately 193 full-time staff, 65 wage employees, and 402 students.
+(Employees in marketing, IT, finance and HR report centrally.)

 • The Parking area of Transportation Services manages nearly 37,000 parking spaces – the largest of any university in the nation.
-These spaces are spread over 138 parking lots and five parking garages.
+These spaces are spread over 138 parking lots and seven parking garages.

-• The department provides night and weekend shuttle service as well as gameday shuttles and a free Downtown Bryan shuttle for the public.
+• The department provides daytime, night, and weekend shuttle service as well as gameday shuttles including a free Downtown Bryan shuttle for the public.

 • The Transit area of Transportation Services also provides auxiliary charter service in the Bryan-College Station area to University departments and agencies, as well as local governmental agencies and school districts.

-• Fleet Operations of Transportation Services leases over 700 University owned vehicles and operates a full maintenance facility maintaining over 1200 vehicles and an additional 3000 pieces of equipment.
+• Fleet Operations of Transportation Services leases over 760 University-owned vehicles and operates a full maintenance facility maintaining over 1,400 vehicles and an additional 700 pieces of equipment.
 It also oversees fleet services for the entire A&M System.

-• Transportation Services is responsible for the installation and maintenance of all traffic signs and markings on University streets.
+• Transportation Services is responsible for the installation and maintenance of all University streets, adjacent sidewalks, and traffic signs.

-• Proposed Operating Budget for FY16: $34 million.
-The department is self-sufficient and receives income from permits, visitor parking and violations and fines.
-Departments are charged for annual rental of vehicles, maintenance and repair of vehicles and fuel..
+• Proposed Operating Budget for FY24: $56.9 million.
+The department is self-sufficient and receives income from permits, visitor parking, and violations and fines.
+Departments are charged for annual rental of vehicles, maintenance and repair of vehicles, and fuel.
 The Transit area is dependent on the Student Advancement Fee and charges for bus charters.

 • Services